By Arwa Lodhi

 More quotidian products include Pommade Concrète, a chamomile infused hand balm, various perfumed body milks, and even their own natural toothpaste brand, which comes in exotic flavours like mint-coriander-cucumber, Montauban apple, and orange-ginger-clove.
 The tube is so elaborately decorated, you almost don’t want to use it up!

 France has always been a beauty capital, but given that most of the big French beauty brands are also some of the most chemically based, toxic ones, it seems that Buly’s step back into the past is actually a huge leap forward.
+And the best part?
+You don’t need to visit Paris to sample the wonders of this brand; you can buy many of their products online here.

 For more information, please visit www.buly1803.com